Visual art installation by Jodi Hays, 2021 Individual Artist in Residence. Photo by Phil Reynolds.

 · One Letter of Recommendation:

 This letter should be submitted separately by an outside recommender.
-Provide your recommender with the email address of phil@trilliumartsnc.org to use to submit their letter.
+There is a form within the Submittable application to use for letter submissions.

 The letter should specifically refer to your proposed project.
 Be sure to choose someone who can speak specifically about your project, and we suggest you share your work sample with your recommender so they can be informed about your proposal.
+Please ask the recommender to include their credentials and how they know you.
 Recommendation letters need to be received by the deadline as well or no later than two days after the Applicant deadline.
 Please plan accordingly to ensure that your recommender has enough time to submit.
 In your letter, the following two questions should be addressed:

 1. What makes the applicant's project significant?